unrealcv/unrealcv/docs/reference/commands.rst

 - :code:`shot` - take a screenshot
 - :code:`show Material` - toggle the display of Material

-These commands can be executed in the UE4 console.
-If you want to use them in UnrealCV, you can prefix these commands with `vrun stat FPS`.
+These commands can be executed in the Unreal Engine console.
+To use one through UnrealCV, prefix it with ``vrun``, for example ``vrun stat FPS``.

 6. Run Blueprint commands
 --------------------------

 vbp [obj_name] [func_name] [arg1] [arg2] ...
     (v0.4.0) This is a special command used to execute Blueprint commands.
-Blueprint is a visual programming language in UE4.
-It is widely used in UE4 game development.
+Blueprint is Unreal Engine's visual programming language.
 UnrealCV provides a way to call Blueprint functions from the command line.
 A few examples are:
  - :code:`vbp BP_Player_C GetActorLocation` - Get the location of the player
  - :code:`vbp BP_Player_C SetActorLocation 100 200 300` - Set the location of the player